microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.RedactingSecrets.document.md

 logs/traces contain secrets, or privacy information you face a complicated journey.

-First you have to fix the code, retest, redeploy, (potentially wait for a ringed deployment), and then go scrub your databases.
+First, you have to fix the code, retest, redeploy, (potentially wait for a ringed deployment), and then go scrub your databases.

 Dynamic Telemetry offers no solution to database scrubbing, but it does offer